luismiguelcasadodiaz/splunk/README.md

 ##### Search mode selector
 - Fast: Field discovery **off**.
 Only return information on default fields and fields required to fulfill the search.

 - Verbose: Field discovery **on**.
-Returns as much field and even data as possible,
+Returns as many fields and even data as possible.

 - Smart: toggle mode depending search type we are running.

 ![image](https://github.com/luismiguelcasadodiaz/splunk/assets/19540140/861a1bc6-0bc5-4913-9d94-c5c6d12fe548)

 ##### Search Timeline

-Where it is possible to drill into time axis
+Where it is possible to drill into the time axis. clicking and dragging filter results.

 ![image](https://github.com/luismiguelcasadodiaz/splunk/assets/19540140/80995d7b-a28a-4f1a-bc7a-a817f2b6ce8c)
 ![image](https://github.com/luismiguelcasadodiaz/splunk/assets/19540140/64a0a10a-03f5-4818-8a9e-65686130e54f)